 * MGX Minerals Inc. secured a definitive option deal to acquire a 50% stake in Chilean Lithium Salars SpA, after signing a memorandum of understanding in early August.
 Chilean Lithium Salars holds a 100% interest in three lithium-prospective projects in Chile.

 * Mezzotin Minerals Inc. completed the sale of the Sabi Star rare earth property in Zimbabwe to a local subsidiary of Hong-Kong-based private investor Max Mind Investment Ltd. for US$125,000.

-* Oroplata Resources Inc. unit LithiumOre Corp., a lithium resource exploration and development company, has established a Battery Metals Extraction Division.
+* Oroplata Resources Inc. unit LithiumOre Corp., a lithium resource exploration and development company, established a battery metals extraction division.

-* Australian Abrasive Minerals is targeting to restart its Harts Range garnet mine in Australia's Northern Territory by early 2019, ABC reported.
-The company, which went into administration in 2017, said it was now financed by Australian investors.
+* Australian Abrasive Minerals aims to restart its Harts Range garnet mine in Australia's Northern Territory by early 2019, ABC reported.
+The company, which went into administration in 2017, said it is now financed by Australian investors.

-* Fitch Ratings said that maintaining low cost positions is critical for small to midsized miners to continue long-term profitability and competitiveness and for sustaining reasonable levels of cash flow generation.
+* Fitch Ratings said maintaining low-cost positions is critical for small to midsize miners to continue long-term profitability and competitiveness and for sustaining reasonable levels of cash flow generation.
 According to a special report, peak free cash flow generation for the current cycle is expected this year, while aggregate free cash flow is expected to remain positive into 2020.

 S&P Global Platts and S&P Global Market Intelligence are owned by S&P Global Inc.

 The Daily Dose has an editorial deadline of 7 a.m.
 ET.
 Some external links may require a subscription.
 Links are current as of publication time, and we are not responsible if those links are unavailable later.